Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ---
-title: "Simple Web App Exploit [TCM-Security PEH Capstone]"
+title: "Basic Web App Exploit [TCM-Security PEH Capstone]"
-description: "This is a straightforward web application exploit where we will leverage basic web app exploits"
+description: "This exploit targets a straightforward web application vulnerability, utilizing basic techniques to potentially compromise the host device that runs the application."
 date: 2024-06-25 12:00:00 -100
 image: /assets/images/Coffe Shop/PEH.png
-categories: [CTF, pentest]
+categories: [Vulnerability Assessment, Web Application]
-tags: [xss,sql injection,burpsuite]    # TAG names should always be lowercase
+tags: [arbitrary file upload, burp suite, client-side validation, container, insufficient password security, pentest report, sql injection, sqlmap, xss]    # TAG names should always be lowercase
 ---
 Cover image by [Freepik](https://www.freepik.com/)

-_Here we will leverage vulnerabilities in a poorly designed website.
-The web application lives in a container located on our local machine.
-As the title says, this is the capstone for TCM-Securities Practical Ethical Hacking course_
+Here we will leverage vulnerabilities in a poorly designed website.
+The web application resides in a container located on our local machine.
+As the title indicates, this is the capstone for TCM-Securities Practical Ethical Hacking course

-Navigating to our localhost/capstone We see the following webpage.
+Navigating to our localhost/capstone We see the following webpage

 ![Image of the website](/assets/images/Coffe%20Shop/Website%20Pic.png) _Coffee store application_

 Clicking on one of the available items listed allows us to enter a comment.
-Let's try a basic XSS test
+Let's try a basic XSS test to test of the application will run arbitrary java script

 ```javascript
 <script>alert(1)</script>